bluepersia/gold-sight/README.md

 export default masterAssertions;
 ```

-`wrapTopFn` will set some important state (funcIndex to zero), and run all the post processors in the same sequences as function call sequence (not function execution sequence!).
+`wrapFn` wraps a function in a helper function that registers assertion data.

-Use `wrapTopFn` for your main top-level function.
+Lastly, you need to set up `wrapAll`, which actually wraps all the functions to run assertions on each.

-All the subfunctions use `wrapFn`.
+You can define `wrapAll` on the extension class.

-What is `wrap`? `wrap` must be defined in your production code.
-It is not ideal, but rather minimal of an issue.
-I recommend defining this at the bottom, like so:
+`wrap` must be defined in your production code.
+It wraps all of the original functions:

 ```ts
 /* -- TEST WRAPPING -- */